fozangill/dataFeed/README.md

 2. Errors should be written to a logfile
 3. The application should be tested.

-All the three points are covered like the code is extensible.
+All the three points are covered like the code is extendable.
 If you want to introduce new data storage options, you can create new classes implementing the DataStorageInterface or DBHandlerInterface interfaces, and the main program (cli.php) remains unchanged.

 The code is written in Core PHP without using any library or framework.